This is a spicy, surprising twist on a cultured condiment. Raisins add their usual sweetness, and unexpected assorted spices kick it up a notch.

 - 1/2 cup filtered water

-- Scoop the chutney into a clean, sanitized pint sized jar, preferably wide-mouthed, pressing the chutney down to raise the juices.
-This can be done with a wooden spoon or your fingers.
+- Scoop mixture into a clean, sanitized pint jar, pressing the chutney down to raise the juices.